LeonieNeuhaeuser/website_source/content/publication/NETGCOOP/index.md

 ---
-title: "Modelling Non-Linear Consensus Dynamics on Hypergraphs"
+title: "Opinion Dynamics with Multi-Body Interactions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Rohit Sahasrabuddhe
 - admin
+- Michael T. Schaub
+- Andrew Mellor
 - Renaud Lambiotte

 # Author notes (optional)